CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tabs>}}

 4. Run the following command in the directory that contains the {{<link title="Upgrade NetQ Virtual Machines/#download-upgrade-software" text="NetQ configuration backup script">}}.
-In cluster deployments, run this command on the master and all worker VMs:
+In cluster deployments, run this command on the master node only:

 ```
 sudo ./backup_restore_configs.py --postupgrade